Gabriel2005Furtado/coding-exercises/README.md

 • Output: "With 100$ you can buy: 2 Bitcoins, 4 Ethereum, and 10 Litecoins"
 (Warning! Τhe prices are made up for exercise purposes)

+# 10.

+Create a program that prints the last digit of a given integer Create a program that:

+1. Reads the integer
+2. Prints the last digit

+Warning!
+Do not use the programming language MAGIC.
+After you complete the exercise feel free to do so.
+Warning!
+Don't try to convert the number into string etc.
+Warning!
+For this problem it's ok after spending some time to look for the solution.